kevinxyc1/ada-project-teambadass/index.md

 ### Linear Regression
 To commence the analysis, we perform linear regression of positive, negative, violent word proportion with respect to revenue and discover if there is any linear relationship.

-<iframe src="assets/plot/positive_scatter.html" width="720px" height="300px" frameborder="0" position="relative" display="inline">positive scatterplot</iframe>
+<iframe src="assets/plot/positive_scatter.html" width="750px" height="330px" frameborder="0" position="relative" display="inline">positive scatterplot</iframe>
-<iframe src="assets/plot/negative_scatter.html" width="720px" height="300px" frameborder="0" position="relative" display="inline">negative scatterplot</iframe>
+<iframe src="assets/plot/negative_scatter.html" width="750px" height="330px" frameborder="0" position="relative" display="inline">negative scatterplot</iframe>
-<iframe src="assets/plot/violent_scatter.html" width="720px" height="300px" frameborder="0" position="relative" display="inline">violent scatterplot</iframe>
+<iframe src="assets/plot/violent_scatter.html" width="750px" height="330px" frameborder="0" position="relative" display="inline">violent scatterplot</iframe>

-From the scatterplot, we see that there is a negative linear relationship between positive word proportion and revenue.
-In contrast, there is a positive linear relationship between negative word proportion and revenue.
-There is also a positive linear relationship between violent word proportion and revenue.
+From the scatterplot, we see that
+- there is a negative linear relationship between positive word proportion and revenue.
+- In contrast, there is a positive linear relationship between negative word proportion and revenue.
+- There is also a positive linear relationship between violent word proportion and revenue.
 However from our regression analysis, the R squared value is too small to justify the dependency between all sentiments and revenue.
 We see a opposing relationship between positive and negative plots and we will discover if more positive plot or more negative plot can boost the revenue in the following section.

 ### More positivity or more negativity?
 We continue our analysis that if plots with more positive word proportions will generate more revenues than those with more negative word proportions.

 By performing independent t-test between revenues of more positive and more negative plot movies, it gives us a small p-value which indicates a statistically significant difference between the samples.
 Further, the mean difference tells us that movies with more positive plot generally has less revenue than movies with more negative plot.

 We can conclude that movies with more negative plot are more successful, as movies with more negative plot have **45.3%** more revenue than movies with more positive plot.

 ### Blockbuster's special sentiments
 So how do the sentiments look on all blockbusters compared to non-blockbusters.
 (Note: we previously defined blockbusters as movies with revenue >= 400 million USD and non-blockbusters as movies with revenue < 400 million USD.)
-To investigate this question, we perform independent t-tests between positive/negative/violent word porportions of blockbusters and non-blockbusters.
+To investigate this question, we perform independent t-tests between positive/negative/violent word porportions of blockbusters and non-blockbusters and present the results below.

-- Positive: the independent t-test for positive words gives us a small p-value, which indicates a statistically significant difference between the samples.
+For all independent t-tests, they give us a small p-value, which indicates a statistically significant difference between the samples.
-Further, the mean difference tells us that blockbuster movies generally has smaller positive word proportion in summary than non-blockbuster.
+- Positive: blockbuster movies generally has smaller positive word proportion in summary than non-blockbuster.
 We can conclude that less positive plot components are more successful, as blockbuster movies have **10.2% less positive word usage** than non-blockbuster movies.
-- Negative: the independent t-test for negative words gives us a small p-value, which indicates a statistically significant difference between the samples.
-Further, the mean difference tells us that blockbuster movies generally has higher negative word proportion in summary than non-blockbuster.
+- Negative: blockbuster movies generally has higher negative word proportion in summary than non-blockbuster.
 We can conclude that more negative plot components are more successful, as blockbuster movies have **12.4% more negative word proportion** than non-blockbuster movies.
-- Violent: the independent t-test for violent words gives us a small p-value, which indicates a statistically significant difference between the samples.
-Further, the mean difference tells us that blockbuster movies generally has higher violent word proportion in summary than non-blockbuster.
+- Violent: blockbuster movies generally has higher violent word proportion in summary than non-blockbuster.
 We can conclude that more violent plot components are more successful as blockbuster movies have **36.9% higher violent word proportion** than non-blockbuster movies.

 -----------------------